Citizenship Journey

-Australian Citizenship Guide: Eligibility, Test & Timeline
+Australian Citizenship Guide: Eligibility, Test & Process

-Follow the core steps to citizenship, learn what the pledge asks of you, and
+Follow the core steps to citizenship, learn what the pledge asks of you, and rehearse for the official test with a sample citizenship test quiz that marks itself.

-follow the Department of Home Affairs pathway and help you prepare documents and expectations for each
+Australian citizenship is a formal acknowledgement of your commitment to the country.
+These milestones follow the Department of Home Affairs pathway and help you prepare documents and expectations for each stage.

 1